By Josh Chapin, assistant director editorial services, university advancement

 Highlights from calendar year 2016 include:

-- $38 million in scholarships were raised for 42 percent of total giving.
+- $38 million in scholarships raised for 42 percent of total giving.
 Halfway into the five-year Miami Promise Scholarship Campaign, the university has raised $67 million toward the $100 million goal.

 - Alumni gave more than $65 million, 71 percent of total contributions, followed by friends (19 percent), corporations and foundations (7 percent), and parents (3 percent).